AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 ## Version history for the Reviewer

-The Version history for topics under review enables reviewers to view and compare previously reviewed and updated versions of the same topic.
-This helps reviewers validate changes made since the last review in the current review context.
+The Version history feature allows reviewers to compare the current review task version with versions from previously closed review tasks on which reviewers have worked.
+This helps reviewers validate changes made since the last completed review and maintain continuity across review cycles.

-The Version history icon appears only after a review task is closed by both the author and the reviewer, and a new review task is created for the same topic.
-This ensures that reviewers can compare the current version against earlier reviewed versions.

 ![](images/version-history-icon.png){align="left"}

-Reviewers can then use the Version history dialog to compare the current version with earlier versions, review comments and labels, and check task‑related details, ensuring continuity across review cycles.
-The **Version history** dialog allows reviewers to preview the versions being compared and view other related details, such as labels and comments.
+The **Version history** icon becomes available only after a review task is completed and closed by both the author and the reviewer.
+For each completed review task version, reviewers can access its version history from the dropdown in the Version history dialog.
+From there, reviewers can compare tracked changes, labels, comments, and other task‑related details across versions.

 ![](images/version-history-dialog.png){align="left"}